lyft/cartography/docs/root/usage/tutorial.md

 ![Table of unencrypted RDS instances by AWS account](../images/unencryptedcounts.png)

-### What other node types are connected to a given node?
+### Given a node label, what other node labels can be connected to it?

 Suppose we wanted to know what other assets can be connected to a DNSRecord.
 We would ask the graph like this: